MapCollaboration/NangaParbat/doc/GitHubHowToClone.md

 2. You can bring changes from the upstream repository to your local fork by synchronizing your fork with the upstream repository.

 ## Reset
-To eset to a particular point in time:
+To reset to a particular point in time:
 ```
 git reset --hard master@{"10 minutes ago"}
 ```